opral/monorepo/source-code/design-system/README.md

 # @inlang/design-system

+Unstyled web components with configurable style on option.

+Like https://www.radix-ui.com/ but with class components like https://daisyui.com/components/button/.
+What's the benefit of combining web components + RadixUI + daisyUI?
-An optionally styled design system for professional applications and documentation sites that work everywhere (React, Svelte, Vue, Solid, Angular, etc).
+Unstyled components that work everywhere (React, Svelte, Vue, even markdown!) that are accessible, themeable

-Web-components arrived.
-Let's stop the framework "works only in React/Vue/Svelte" madness.
-Web-components work everywhere (even in Markdown files!).

 ## Design principles